 In high-traffic tourist destinations such as the Las Vegas Strip, many of the products and experiences are over-priced.
 There's no reason to pay top dollar for a buffet meal when it can be had for a reasonable price and the right coupon.
 Discount codes are always worth searching for destinations such as this.
 Don't book a hotel online until you've looked at the available bargains.

 Misjudging Walking Distances

 It's easy to misjudge your distance from that looming attraction on the Las Vegas Strip.
-You think it's only a few blocks in front of you.
-In reality, it's more than a mile away.
-And you'll be walking back more than a mile, too.
+You think it's only a few blocks in front of you, but in reality, it's more than a mile away.
+And you'll be walking back more than a mile.